Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Convergence of the cumulants

 In order to conclude the proof of Theorem~\ref{cumulant-thm2*}, we now have to compare $\tcumt$ and $\lcum$ defined in \eqref{eq: decomposition lcumulant} as

 The comparison will be achieved by coupling the pseudo-trajectories and this requires discarding the pathological trajectories leading to non clustering recollisions/overlaps and non regular overlaps.
-Thus we define the modified limiting cumulants by restricting the integration parameters to the set $\mathcal G^\e$, which avoids internal overlaps in collision trees of the same forest at the creation times, and by removing the set $\cB^\e$ introduced at the end of the previous section
+Thus we define the modified limiting cumulants by restricting the integration parameters to the set $\mathcal G^\e$, which avoids internal overlaps in collision trees of the same forest at the creation times, and by removing the set $\cB^\e$ introduced in~(\ref{defBepsilon})